virtualmin/virtualmin.com/content/docs/Plugins/podman.md

 - `skopeo` recommended for remote metadata and architecture discovery
 - Webmin's `xterm` module for browser terminal access
 - Website support for virtual servers using reverse proxy paths
+- Enough disk, quota, memory, and swap for the selected application recipe
 - Host support for the selected rootless, networking, namespace, and cgroup features